Are These Wires Important?

 - In the first Spider-Man 1 film, Spidey's first encounter with the Green Goblin ends when he reaches up and rips some wires out of the Goblin's glider, leading to it careening away.

 - In The Incredibles, Mr. Incredible pulls the CPU out twice from Syndrome's battle droids.
 Both times, he gets the battle droid to do it to itself.
-You think Syndrome might have figured it out and moved the CPU in the upgraded version.

 - The Avengers (1998).
 Steed rips the guts out of one of Sir August's robot insects after it crashes into Mrs. Peel's car.